 A good dose of one of my favorite actives comes with iS Clinical Copper Mist ($38), an incredibly simple delivery mechanism for copper peptides.
 This collagen-building active is relatively expensive and difficult to formulate with and this mist gives a refreshing burst of it.
 Great for before or after an LED treatment.

-Mad Hippie’s Vitamin A Serum ($32.99 in the shop) uses a new form of retinol called retinyl retinoate and which is more suitable for sensitive skin.
+Mad Hippie’s Vitamin A Serum ($32.99) uses a new form of retinol called retinyl retinoate and which is more suitable for sensitive skin.
 As always, Mad Hippie opts for a nature’s brew of actives (although I’m disappointed that there isn’t cannabis here) and earns a loyal base of budget conscious fans.

 I always do a double take when reminded of the price of Dr. Dennis Gross Triple C Peptide Firming Oil ($62 in the shop), which is the best vitamin C serum that I have found.
 In addition to three types of vitamin C, there are vitamins K, A, D and E.